dnanexus/dxda/README.md

 ```
 This command will perfrom an inspection of the parts of files currently downloaded to disk and ensure that their MD5sums match the manifest.
 If a file is missing or an MD5sum does not match, the download agent will report the affected files.
 After the inspection is complete, you can issue a `download` command again to resolve the issues.

-**WARNING:** Please note, that simple rerunning `dx-download-agent download` command will NOT fix any missing or modified files!
+**WARNING:** Please note, that simple rerunning `dx-download-agent download` command will NOT redownload any missing or modified files!
 It is necessary to run `dx-download-agent inspect` command first to detect the changes and mark them for redownload.
 More details can be found in the section [Moving downloaded files](#moving-downloaded-files).

 ## Execution options